A new study finds that the number of women in the United States with cardiovascular disease who are not doing enough physical activity is on the rise.

 “Physical activity is a known, cost-effective prevention strategy for women with and without cardiovascular disease, and our study shows worsening health and financial trends over time among women with cardiovascular disease who don’t get enough physical activity,” says Victor Okunrintemi, internal medicine resident at East Carolina University, and author on the study.

 The AHA and the Centers for Disease Control and Prevention (CDC) have similar physical activity guidelines.
-They recommend that adults do at least 150 minutes of moderate activity a week or 30 to 75 minutes of vigorous activity per week.
+They recommend that adults do at least

 The new study found that more than half of women in the U.S. with cardiovascular conditions continue to not meet these guidelines.